bbgit/bbgit.github.io/README.md

-### Conditions as of March 6, 2025 at 4:31:02 PM CST
+### Conditions as of March 6, 2025 at 4:36:22 PM CST

 Temperature: 43.40 &deg;F

 Feels like: 43.40 &deg;F

-Humidity: 62%
+Humidity: 56%

-Wind Direction: NNE
+Wind Direction: WNW

 Windspeed: 0.0 mph